Gran Canaria – Tropical, Mountains and Beaches

 Try the Gran Canaria local tapas dish ‘Papas Con Mojo’ – small roasted potatoes, that are boiled in sea water to make them really salty, they are then covered in a garlic sauce.
 We also love Allioli – garlic mayonnaise served with fresh rustic bread, which is served all over Spain.

 Phil & Garth’s Top 5 Gran Canaria Tips

 - Tip #1: Rent a car to get the most out of the island

 - Tip #2: Gran Canaria is a perfect UK winter destination – warm temperatures and hotels have heated pools.

 - Tip #3: It’s tropical climate and mountainous landscape makes it an ideal hiking destination

 - Tip #4: Don’t bother with all-inclusive, try half board, get out and eat delicious tapas!

-- Tip #5: Gran Canaria is much closer to the equator than Europe, so take extra care to avoid sunburn
+- Tip #5: Gran Canaria is close to the equator, so take extra care to avoid sunburn